nmarticorena/nerf_tools/README.md

-# phd_tools
+# nerf_tools
-Set of differents tools and scripts using during my PhD
+Set of differents tools and scripts to manipulate nerfs datasets

 ## Dataset tools